-She explained that they created a sensation when they virtually recreated such complex songs as 'Good Vibrations' and 'A Day In The Life' while performing in NY during the summer of 1967 (at Steve Paul's The Scene to be more precise and a video exists of that show), and went on to describe their music as 'good, honest country-rock sound, well larded with Alabama soul'.
+She explained that they created a sensation when they virtually recreated such complex songs as 'Good Vibrations' and 'A Day In The Life' while performing in NY during the summer of 1967 [at Steve Paul's The Scene to be more precise and a video exists of that show - see photo below], and went on to describe their music as 'good, honest country-rock sound, well larded with Alabama soul'.
 Now, was she right !
 More useful info came with issue #340 of 'Goldmine' (August 1993), thanks to a nice piece on The Atlanta Rhythm Section by Brad Bradberry.
-But, as usual, the best part came through the Internet, courtesy of Bruce Wilbanks (a longtime fan from Alabama), Debbie O'Toole (she used to babysit John Rainey Adkins's children) and especially James L. Dean, who was John Rainey Adkins's best friend.
+But, as usual, the best part came through the Internet, courtesy of Bruce Wilbanks (a longtime fan from Alabama and now a dear friend), Debbie O'Toole (she used to babysit John Rainey Adkins's children) and especially James L. Dean, who was John Rainey Adkins's best friend.

 But let's James L. 'Jimmy' Dean take up the story : 'I used to sit on his doorstep and listen to them rehearse, and go next door and buy Picayune cigarettes for John Rainey.
 One of their first gigs was on a flat bed trailer at the local bowling alley.
 "Spider" Griffin left for Texas, and after a while Bobby Goldsboro joined the group.
 They got the job backing up Roy Orbison in '60 or '61.